annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

+### Built-in web editor

+You can edit your website in a web browser.
+The login page is available on your website as `http://website/edit/`.
+Log in with your user account.
+You can use the normal navigation, make some changes and see the result immediately.
+The built-in web editor allows you to edit content files, upload media files and change system settings.
+It is a great way to update your website.

 ### Built-in web server

 You can start the built-in web server at the command line.
 The built-in web server is convenient for developers and designers.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.

-### Built-in web editor

-You can edit your website in a web browser.
-The login page is available on your website as `http://website/edit/`.
-Log in with your user account.
-You can use the normal navigation, make some changes and see the result immediately.
-The built-in web editor allows you to edit content files, upload media files and change system settings.
-It is a great way to update your website.

 ### Static site generator

-The biggest difference between a static website and a normal website is that a static site generator builds everything in advance, instead of waiting for a file to be requested.
+You can build a static website at the command line.
+The static site generator builds the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.

 ## Objects

+With the help of `$this->yellow` you can access the website.
+The API is divided into several objects and basically reflects the file system.
+In the toolbox you can find helper functions and file operations for your own extensions.
+The source code of the entire API can be found in file `system/extensions/core.php`.
+Check out the source code if you're looking for more details or are curious about how Datenstrom Yellow works.

 The following objects are available: